 If you are looking for a really fun, creative and productive staff training day, then storytelling skills with Richard O’Neill could be for you.

 It’s not just about fun, there is a great business case for it too, it makes sense that your teachers have as many extra skills as possible.
-Useful for NQT's as much as experienced teachers.
+Useful for NQT's as much as experienced teachers and especially for teaching assistants.

 See this unsolicited email from a head teacher: